 Also known as foil, metallic wallpaper comes with either fabric. fibreglass or paper backing.
 This shimmering type of wallpaper contains polished, powdered metal with the design or pattern printed on top of the metallic finish.
 The metallic content helps bounce light. so it really stands out in parts of your home that get a lot of sun or as a helpful reflector in darker rooms.

-Non-woven wallpapers are a big trend right now, partly due to their level of user and environment friendliness.
+Non-woven wallpapers are a big trend right now, partly due to their level of user and environment friendliness and due to their unique designs.
 This type of wallpaper is a blend of natural and artificial fibres, which is what makes them conveniently washable and breathable.

-Non-woven wallpaper is excellent for kitchens and bathrooms. as its lack of vapour-lock means that you won't get mould and mildew in places that are likely to fill with steam and heat.
+It has a lack of vapour-lock which means that you won't get mould and mildew in places that are likely to fill with steam and heat.
 As for hanging, non-woven wallpaper is: tear-resistant, non-expandable/contractible, easy to put up, and equally simple to remove.
-Plus, non-woven wallpaper is washable, which means you can keep it looking its best a long time.
+Plus, non-woven wallpaper is washable, which means you can keep it looking its best for a long time.

 One of the most widely-used choices, vinyl wallpaper is made using a backing layer featuring the paper's pattern-of-choice and finished with a plastic topcoat.
 Easy to install. remove and clean: vinyl wallpaper is very user-friendly — ideal for DIY decorating.
 Plus, it's incredibly durable and light-resistant, which means it can hang anywhere in the home, cover a network of wall imperfections, and easily hold its look for more than ten years.
 With so many benefits, vinyl wallpaper comes in a huge range of designs and many wallpapers today feature a vinyl-coat finish to boost their longevity.

-Now you know all there is to know about different types of wallpaper, browse our site to find them in all kinds of designs.
+We hope you have found this guide into different types of wallpaper helpful.
+Wallpaper allows you to personalise your home and make it reflect your own identity, so get creative!
+Browse our site to find them in all kinds of designs.
 Or simply type your wallpaper-of-choice into our search bar and we'll find a selection of them for you.